A Club Days

 - Acts of Random Kindness Club: We help high school students face stress, anxiety, drama, and negativity from time to time.
 The Acts of Random Kindness (ARK) Club strives to make high school a little more pleasant by conducting uplifting campaigns, activities, and projects, because it’s the little things in life that make a difference.

-- Anime Club: The Anime Club of Salem High school is for students who have an interest in anime and Japanese culture.
-During meetings, students will be introduced to a variety of anime across multiple genres, as well as use anime as lens to explore both ancient and modern Japanese culture.
+- Anime Club: The Anime Club of Salem High School is for students who have an interest in anime and Japanese culture.
+During meetings, students will be introduced to a variety of anime across multiple genres, as well as use anime as a lens to explore both ancient and modern Japanese culture.
 Optional additional meetings are open to members who would like to further explore anime every Thursday after school.
 Additionally, members of the Anime Club will have the opportunity to take part in Roanoke’s annual Star City Anime Convention.
 Our club welcomes both veterans and newcomers alike in sharing their passions for anime.

 - Be a Buddy Club: Be A Buddy Club provides a chance for students with and without disabilities to work together to build friendships.
 Peer buddies are friends, role models, guides, and above all peers.
 We work to build relationships through games, music, and fun activities.